-The trial of all criminal offenses, (except in cases of impeachments) shall be in the State where they shall be committed; and shall be by Jury.
+State where they shall be committed; and shall be by Jury."140

-Article X, Section Two had extended the jurisdiction of the "supreme tribunal" to "impeachments of officers."
-However, even though the Committee on Style deleted this language and gave the Senate the sole power to try impeachments, the Committee on Style still retained all of this language from draft Article X, Section Four, in reporting back to the Convention what is now Section Three of Article III:
+Article X, section 2 had extended the jurisdiction of the "supreme tribunal" to "impeachments of officers."
+However, even though the Committee on Style deleted this language and gave the Senate the sole power to try impeachments, the Committee on Style still retained all of this language from draft Article X, section 4, in reporting back to the Convention what is now Section 3 of Article III:

-The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the state where the said crimes shall have been committed; but when not committed within any state, the trial shall be at such place or places as the Congress may by law have directed.
+"The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the state where the said crimes shall have been committed; but when not committed within any state, the trial shall be at such place or places as the Congress may by law have directed."
+141

 How could "cases" in Article III have a stable, inherent meaning when it includes the use of "cases" in the phrase "cases of impeachment"?
-Not only is impeachment not "injured party litigation," it is also not-in the words of James Madison-a "case of a judiciary nature."
+Not only is impeachment not "injured party litigation," it is also not - in the words of James Madison - a "case of a judiciary nature."
 The Constitution confers on the Senate "the sole Power to try all Impeachments."

-Did the Committee on Style-staffed with such skillful and careful writers as James Madison, Alexander Hamilton, Dr. William Johnson, 188 and Gouverneur Morris 189-just forget to delete "cases of
+Did the Committee on Style - staffed with such skillful and careful writers as James Madison, Alexander Hamilton, Dr. William Johnson, 143 and Gouverneur Morris 144 -- just forget to delete "cases of impeachment" from the language of Section 3 when the power to try impeachments was transferred from the judiciary to the Senate?
+Did the entire Convention also overlook such a mistake when approving the final language of the Constitution?